 A Quick Look at What Give-Aways Really Get You

-During the holidays, gift giving takes on a life of its own.
-Many practices choose to offer small promotional items to their patients as a means of saying thanks for their business and loyalty.
 For decades, anyone with something to promote turned to promotional products to inspire, remind, and spread the word.
 They’ve become a cultural touchstone and an integral part of most marketing budgets.
 Products used for this purpose can range from inexpensive chachkies like pens, mugs, candy, or golf balls up to higher end gifts such as clocks, jewelry, blankets, or computers.
 But as budget time rolls around, it’s wise to look at exactly what these items are doing for your business and whether it’s worth investing a bit more or more prudent to cut back on the items you give to your patients.

 They looked at the types of items that had been used for promotional purposes, the costs associated with those items, the effectiveness of the items, the length of time items were kept or used, understanding of why promotional items were given, and the perceived value of items.

 By developing insight into consumer views on these items, it’s easier to determine which items may be of best use for your practice and help you to budget for this kind of marketing more easily.
 (Image by HodgePodge Marketing)